pqrs/l5b-crud/README.md

 # CRUD artisan command for rappasoft/laravel-5-boilerplate

-Creates a Model, Controller (with validation Requests), Migration, Routes, Breadcrumbs and CRUD Views for the given name ready to work with in [rappasoft/laravel-5-boilerplate](https://www.github.com/rappasoft/laravel-5-boilerplate/) backend.
+Creates a Model, Controller (with Repository and validation Requests), Migration, Routes, Breadcrumbs and CRUD Views for the given name ready to work in [rappasoft/laravel-5-boilerplate](https://www.github.com/rappasoft/laravel-5-boilerplate/) backend.

 ## Requires